pyroscope/pyrocore/docs/usage-std-config.rst

         "view.sort = uploaded ; ui.current_view.set = uploaded"

-The :ref:`extended-canvas` section in the `rTorrent-PS` manual has a list of columns in those view, and what they mean.
+The :ref:`extended-canvas` section in the `rTorrent-PS` manual has a list of columns in those views, and what they mean.

 .. _view-tagged: